CUHKLeggedRobotLab/starter-hugo-academic/content/research/humanoid_robot/index.md

 #slides: example
 ---

-The aim of this research theme is to try to empower quadrupedal robot two point feet walking using existing gradient-based, reinforcement learning, meta-heuristic-based algorithms, etc. Currently, ongoing!
+A research topic focus on using optimization approaches to give humanoid robot walking fast and stable.
+Will be realease soon.